Van Dyke Parks: Impact and legacy

 Writing in 2002, Brend summarized Parks' career as eclectic and resistant to categorization, marked by his multidisciplinary approach across prolific collaborative work, involvement in 1960s and 1970s West Coast music scenes, "unique" solo projects, and ambiguously defined role at Warner Bros.
 Parks himself reflected on his role as a behind-the-scenes collaborator rather than a conventional solo artist, citing his work with figures such as Randy Newman, Ry Cooder, and Little Feat as examples of his preference for supporting others' creative visions.

 Song Cycle influenced the 1970s singer-songwriter movement and inspired many other recording artists to experiment with studio artifice.
 Author and musician Bob Stanley credits Parks, among others, with originating soft rock styles leading to the offshoot genre later termed "sunshine pop", and with presaging the more complex pop styles associated with early forms of progressive rock.
-In his 2010-published 33⅓ book covering Song Cycle, Richard Henderson credits Parks as influential on music production in his consideration for the studio as a compositional tool alongside "the potential of a record's production to suggest scenery and location", paralleling Brian Eno's impact.
+In his 2010-published 33⅓ book covering Song Cycle, Richard Henderson credits Parks as influential on music production in his consideration for the studio as a compositional tool alongside "the potential of a record's production to suggest scenery and location".